stereosuper/generator-stereobase/README.md

 npm install -g generator-stereobase
 ```

+Then, you need to create a new host in Mamp called yourProjectName.local, and start the servers.

-Then generate your new project:
+After that you can generate your project:

 ```bash
 yo stereobase